nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The implementation required the creation of a parser for `editGroupStatusCommand` as the command does takes in parameters.
 `editGroupStatusCommand` class updates the `Model` class and then returns a new instance of the `CommandResult` class.
-The GUI will then update to show the profiles that contain the specified name.
+The GUI will then update to show the updated group status for the specified module.

 #### Usage
 To use this function and create a profile, simply enter the command and the required parameters in the command line in the following format.